rafaelmikayelyan/dl-art-print-from-vgm/README.md

 # Download Art Prints from Van Gogh Museum
-A simple web scraper to get an art print from VGM with given link (in different resolutions).
+A simple web scraper to get an art print from VGM with given a link from a collection section (in different resolutions).

 ### Walkthrough
 1. User pastes a link to the print: